Barbizon School: History

-In 1824 the Salon de Paris exhibited works of John Constable, an English painter.
+The Salon of 1824 in Paris exhibited works of John Constable, an English painter.
 His rural scenes influenced some of the younger artists of the time, moving them to abandon formalism and to draw inspiration directly from nature.
 Natural scenes became the subjects of their paintings rather than mere backdrops to dramatic events.
 During the Revolutions of 1848 artists gathered at Barbizon to follow Constable's ideas, making nature the subject of their paintings.
 The French landscape became a major theme of the Barbizon painters.

 In the spring of 1829, Jean-Baptiste-Camille Corot came to Barbizon to paint in the Forest of Fontainebleau.
 He had first painted in the forest at Chailly in 1822.
-He returned to Barbizon in the autumn of 1830 and in the summer of 1831, where he made drawings and oil studies, from which he made a painting intended for the Salon of 1830; "View of the Forest of Fontainebleau'" (now in the National Gallery in Washington) and, for the salon of 1831, another "View of the Forest of Fontainebleau"'.
+He returned to Barbizon in the autumn of 1830 and in the summer of 1831, where he made drawings and oil studies, from which he made a painting intended for the Salon of 1830; "View of the Forest of Fontainebleau'" (now in the National Gallery in Washington) and, for the Salon of 1831, another "View of the Forest of Fontainebleau"'.
 While there he met the members of the Barbizon school: Théodore Rousseau, Paul Huet, Constant Troyon, Jean-François Millet, and the young Charles-François Daubigny.

-Millet extended the idea from landscape to figures — peasant figures, scenes of peasant life, and work in the fields.
-In The Gleaners (1857), for example, Millet portrays three peasant women working at the harvest.
-Gleaners are poor people who are permitted to gather the remains after the owners of the field complete the main harvest.
-The owners (portrayed as wealthy) and their laborers are seen in the back of the painting.
-Millet shifted the focus and the subject matter from the rich and prominent to those at the bottom of the social ladders.
+Millet extended the idea from landscape to figures – peasant figures, scenes of peasant life, and work in the fields.
+In The Gleaners (1857), for example, Millet portrays three peasant women gleaning a wheat field after its harvest.
+By placing the paid harvesters and an overseer placed in the back of the painting, Millet shifted the focus and the subject matter from the prosperous to those at the bottom of the social ladder.

 During the late 1860s, the Barbizon painters attracted the attention of a younger generation of French artists studying in Paris.
-Several of those artists visited Fontainebleau Forest to paint the landscape, including Claude Monet, Pierre-Auguste Renoir, Alfred Sisley and Frédéric Bazille.
+Several of those artists visited Fontainebleau Forest to paint the landscape, including future Impressionists Claude Monet, Pierre-Auguste Renoir, Alfred Sisley and Frédéric Bazille.
 In the 1870s those artists, among others, developed the art movement called Impressionism and practiced plein air painting.
 In contrast, the main members of the school made drawings and sketches on the spot, but painted back in their studios.

 The Post-Impressionist painter Vincent van Gogh studied and copied several of the Barbizon painters as well, including 21 copies of paintings by Millet.
 He copied Millet more than any other artist.
 He also did three paintings in Daubigny's Garden.

 Both Théodore Rousseau (1867) and Jean-François Millet (1875) died at Barbizon.